bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 in function and method definitions.
 With them you could use a module like [typeannotations](https://github.com/ceronman/typeannotations) which raises a TypeError exception in the event of a type mismatch.

-I have no problem with these solutions, but I like Runtime Type Checking better.
+I have no problem with these solutions, but I like RTV better.

 * Explicit asserts are more flexible.
 We don't just care about class type, we also care about things like "is integer in valid range", "is string of length N", "is iterable > N items", etc. __All__ these assumptions should be asserted.